Jack Marriott (footballer)

 Jack David Marriott (born 9 September 1994) is an English professional footballer who plays as a striker for club Reading.

 Marriott started his career at Ipswich Town, making his debut at the end of the 2012–13 season.
 Marriott signed on a two-month loan for Woking of the Conference Premier in November 2013, scoring nine goals in nine matches.
 He returned to Woking on loan in January 2014 after a brief stint at League One club Gillingham.

-He went on to sign for Carlisle United on a one-month loan at the start of the 2014–15 season.
+Marriott went on to sign for Carlisle United on a one-month loan at the start of the 2014–15 season.
 He returned to Woking on loan for a third spell in September 2014, playing in 24 matches, before ending the 2014–15 campaign at Colchester United of League One.
-Upon his return to Ipswich, Marriott's contract was not renewed and he joined League Two club Luton Town in May 2015.
+Upon his return to Ipswich, Marriott's contract was not renewed, and he joined League Two club Luton Town in May 2015.